 Call to Active Duty

 Students who receive orders for active military duty may request, in writing, a withdrawal or leave of absence from the University.
-In such cases, an original copy of the order should be presented to the class adviser (for undergraduate and continuing education students) or the dean of professional studies (for graduate students).
+In such cases, an original copy of the order should be presented to the class advisor (for undergraduate students) or the director of graduate studies.

 If circumstances permit, students may request alternatives, to be determined by the respective administrator in collaboration with course instructors.
 Some courses may lend themselves to an "Incomplete" grade for an extended period, or to completion via independent study.
 In these cases, refunds are prorated based on credits to be completed.